Nancypatel1103/ComplianceClient/Interface/Interface.md

     ![image-32](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/84067113-2a37-4826-b779-f74d0f7c6451)

-43. If you click on edit, a new window will open where you will see the interface name, IP address, subnet mask, and Gateway IP.
+43. If you click on edit, a new window will open where you will see the **interface name, IP address, subnet mask, and Gateway IP**.
 By default the name of the interface will appear as shown in the image. which comes from the Ubuntu Server.
-Also enter the IP address, subnet mask, and Gateway IP as shown in the image.
+Also enter the **IP address, subnet mask, and Gateway IP** as shown in the image.
 After that click on the **Update** button.
     `Note:- Here the range of your IP address will be the same as the IP address and the same will be in the subnet mask.
 Here you will not be able to give any IP address or subnet mask, here the IP address given in your range will come and the subnet mask will come.`

     ![image-33](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/62648f4a-0c2c-467c-b25c-5cd3e1f04b92)